Check out our blog!

 As the pruning begins, continually prune to the very back of a branch.
 Never leave a branch stub or an open branch to the elements.
-Open branch ends will invite diseases to occur in the open spot on the branch.
+Open branch ends invite diseases to occur in the open spot on the branch.
 Any dead branch on a crape myrtle or shrub should be cut back to the bud, in order to allow new branches to grow.
 The branch should be cut outward so new branches will grow away from the plant.

 Remove Dead Branches